 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-Financial instruments are recognized initially at fair value, except for a trade receivable without a significant financing component from January 1, 2018.
+Financial instruments are recognized initially at fair value.
 The initial measurement, except for those designated as FVPL, includes transaction costs.
 A trade receivable without a significant financing component is initially measured at the transaction price.